-At 30 June 2023, the consolidated entity held inventories of \$77,207,354 (2022: \$74,907,782), as disclosed in Note 10.
+At 30 June 2024, the consolidated entity held inventories of \$77,800,176 (2023: \$77,207,354), as disclosed in Note 10.

 As described in the Note 2, inventories are carried at the lower of the cost and net realisable value.
 Cost is determined using the average method and comprises direct production and purchase costs and an appropriate portion of fixed and variable costs.
-Estimates and judgments in relation to inventories as detailed at Note 3.

-The Consolidated entity has significant balance of Inventory at the balance date and significant management judgements and estimates are involved in the valuation and therefore this is considered to be a key audit matter.
+The consolidated entity has a large balance of Inventory at balance date and significant management judgements and estimates are involved in the valuation and therefore this is considered to be a key audit matter.